-A message from Patricia J. Gumport, Vice Provost for Graduate Education
+A message from Patricia J. Gumport, Vice Provost for Graduate Education and Postdoctoral Affairs

-I am genuinely honored and privileged to serve as Stanford’s first Vice Provost for Graduate Education, launching our new office in 2007.
+I am genuinely honored and privileged to serve as Stanford’s first Vice Provost for Graduate Education and Postdoctoral Affairs, launching our new office in 2007.
 I bring a distinctive perspective, having completed my own graduate studies here and joining the faculty in the Graduate School of Education over 25 years ago.
 We are all extremely fortunate to work in a university that upholds the highest academic ideals and promotes intellectual risk-taking.
 My intention—and the mission of our office—is to work collaboratively across the University to strengthen our academic practices while pursuing new ideas, offering expertise, and developing innovative resources to enrich the educational experiences of our students.

 Stanford has a longstanding legacy as one of the world’s greatest research universities, with excellence in graduate and professional degree programs across all fields of study.
 More than half of Stanford’s enrollment is graduate students, 9,200 in 2016.
 Each of Stanford’s seven Schools seeks to prepare graduate students—in master’s, professional, and doctoral programs – and over 2,200 postdoctoral scholars – to thrive in rewarding careers.